antleaf/doapr/webroot/content/repositories/open_anthropology_research_repository.md

   creation of the account is free).
 withdrawal_authorisation: By the adminstrator, based on the request of the author or third party
-withdrawal_policy:
+withdrawal_policy: 'No'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: base
   :feature: indexing
   :description:
-- :service: base
+- :service: google_scholar
   :feature: indexing
   :description:
 - :service: oaister